adam2am/anti-mouse/less-motion/#features.md

 # Currently
+- Shift one tap doing double shifted keys sometimes

+- instead of caps 1 tap as a shift, wanna make Shift one tap for a next 1 shifted key instead of caps onetap
+- everywhere so caps mode doesnt work when shift is physically pressed . or make that shift doesnt work but priority to a caps mode
+- deLete caps+H cuz whats the difference
+- antimouse gui

-- what about caps+H, is it viable?
+- what about caps+H, is it viable? nope, it's needed to hold, but i want toggle but the way to turn it off - being releasing caps and not pressing H again

+- also when I press caps + ', for some reason its turning on shifted mode sometimes, do I need to make it unregister it every time I do caps + other power buttons?

 - after single tap it should send only 1 shifted key and they stop doing it, but it keeps doing it sending shifted keys only after 1 caps tap